Open Call Project

 ・Deterioration of water quality in the sea due to sewage and its impact on marine life

-・Environmental destruction and adverse effects on living organisms due to deforestation and mountain excavation
+・Environmental destruction and negative effects on living organisms due to deforestation and mountain excavation

 ・Traffic congestion and accidents within the village

-・Housing issues due to rising land prices (cases where young people, such as students who are away from the island, cannot return to live)
+・Housing issues due to rising land prices (cases where young people, such as students living away from the island, cannot return and find housing)

 ・Dilution of faith and culture (decline of nature worship and environmental culture)